Henry Walter Wood

 Henry Walter Wood (ca. 1825 - 3 September 1869) was an English architect based in Nottingham.

 Career

-He was born around 1825 in Nottingham, the son of architect and surveyor Henry Moses Wood.
+Wood was born around 1825 in Nottingham, the son of architect and surveyor Henry Moses Wood.
 He trained as an architect in his father's practice.

 He married Frances Mary Crofts, daughter of William Crofts of Lenton, at Holy Trinity Church, Lenton on 21 May 1857.
 They had three children: